-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - b A reference contained in a work.

-5 Multiple Choice Questions
+5 Multiple choice questions

 Conceit → Words describe things that exist and can be experienced through the senses.
 Abstractions and figurative langauge are rendered understandable and specific through concrete examples.

 Direct Metaphor → A comparison made directly using the word "is" ; for example: Life is a river.

-Definition → Involves placing a word first in a general class and then adding distinguishing features that set it apart from other members of that class: "A Dalmatian is a breed of dog (general class) with a white, short-haired coat and dark spots (distinguishing feature)."
+Juxtaposition → Involves placing a word first in a general class and then adding distinguishing features that set it apart from other members of that class: "A Dalmatian is a breed of dog (general class) with a white, short-haired coat and dark spots (distinguishing feature)."